RRucik/RecipeProject/README.md

 ![image](https://user-images.githubusercontent.com/49364059/111043539-62c9ce00-8443-11eb-8917-c1c810f6cbaa.png)

 On the top of the user interface you can see navigation bar and a button with "File" text.
-After clicking on this button user can choose to load or save our recipes.
+After clicking on this button user can choose to load or save recipes.
 This window's main purpose is to filter and search recipes that were already saved.
 User can also choose different actions here:

-Search - searches recipes with given boundaries and displays them on the list Select - displays detailed information about selected recipe Add new - displays window where user can create new recipe
+Search - searches recipes with given boundaries and displays them on the list

+Select - displays detailed information about selected recipe

+Add new - displays window where user can create new recipe

 ### Creating recipes